cloudfoundry/community/toc/rfc/README.md

 ## Process

 1. Create a new branch on this repo and copy `rfc-000-template.md` to `rfc-000-my-proposal.md` and edit.
-The numbering used should be the next sequential number that is available when you create your PR.
+The numbering used should be the next sequential number that is available when your PR has been accepted and is ready for merging.
+This is to remove the numbering gaps that would be caused by rejected RFCs.
 1. If your RFC is relevant for only a single Working Group, please place it in a subdirectory of `toc/rfc` specifically for that working group.
    1. If that Working Group hosts its RFCs elsewhere, its RFC subdirectory will contain a file called `EXTERNAL.md` that contains a link to that group's RFC repository.
 In that case, follow that link to create the group-specific RFC in that repository.
 1. Include any images etc in a separate directory named `rfc-000` (using the number of your RFC) and link to them.